gruberma/ftw/content/_index.md

 ![Wing Lam](images/wing_lam.jpg)

 **Wing Lam** is an Assistant Professor in the Computer Science department at George Mason University.
 Dr. Lam works on several topics in software engineering, with a focus on software testing.
 His research improves software dependability by characterizing bugs and developing novel techniques to detect and tame bugs.
-Wing has published in top-tier conferences such as ESEC/FSE, ICSE, ISSTA, OOPSLA, and TACAS.
+Wing has published in top-tier conferences, such as ESEC/FSE, ICSE, ISSTA, OOPSLA, and TACAS.
 His techniques have helped detect and fix bugs in open-source projects and have impacted how Dragon Testing, Microsoft, and Tencent developers test their code.
-Wing has been the recipient of several awards, including an ACM SIGSOFT Outstanding Doctoral Dissertation Award.
+Wing has been the recipient of several awards, including an ACM SIGSOFT Outstanding Doctoral Dissertation Award and an NSF CAREER award.
 More information is available on his [web page](https://cs.gmu.edu/~winglam).

 # Steering Committee